 Today's hardneck varieties still prefer these conditions and are favored by northern growers.
 Luckily softneck varieties developed from the hardnecks and are able to be grown in warmer climates.

 Hardneck garlic gets its name from the stiff stalks, or neck, of the garlic plants.
 Hardneck garlic tends to have fewer cloves than softneck varieties, with the cloves circled around a central stalk and rather uniform in size.

-Hardneck garlics include three distinct varieties: Rocambole, Purple Stripe and Porcelain
+Hardneck garlic include three distinct varieties: Rocambole, Purple Stripe, and Porcelain

 Rocambole: Rocambole is the most often encountered hardneck type and the term 'rocambole is sometimes used synonymously with hardneck.
 Rocamboles have parchment skins that are quite a bit thinner than softneck varieties.
 These thin skined bulbs don't store long, but they peel easily.
 Rocombole garlic is the type you'll see with the distinctive curling, topset scapes that give them the nickname "serpent" garlic.

 These topsets are called bulbils.
 Garlic can be propagated from bulbils, but you’ll need to wait two years for the plants to develop.
 Popular 'Spanish Roja' is a rocambole.